OHDSI/OMOP-Queries/md/Drug_Exposure.md

 | This query is used to provide summary statistics for days supply (days_supply) across all drug exposure records: the mean, the standard deviation, the minimum, the 25th percentile, the median, the 75th percentile, the maximum and the number of missing values.
 No input is required for this query.

 Input: <None>

 Sample query run:

 The following is a sample run of the query.
-The input parameters are highlighted in  blue  S
+The input parameters are highlighted in  blue

 	SELECT
 		min(tt.stat_value) AS min_value ,